 "Try to look at the bright side of things.
 As college happens, it is easy to get stressed and become bogged down with all of the worries about life, school, and relationship, but try to see the light at the end of the tunnel.
 Keep breathing and keep a positive mindset that everything will work out!"

 Doralynn's RA her freshmen year made a big impact in her college success; having her as a campus resource or simply giving her advice about things going on in her life.
 Because of her own experience Doralynn aspired to become someone who students could come to if they were having a bad day, directing them to places on campus whether it be student health or the SAGL office, someone who students could say impacted their college career and made their time at Washburn the best it could be: an RA.
-While Doralynn is a returning RA this is her first year at Lincoln, and as the RA for First-West she hopes her residents get to enjoy munching on delicous food since they're the closest hall to Lincoln Dining.
+While Doralynn is a returning RA this is her first year at Lincoln, and as the RA for First-West she hopes her residents get to enjoy munching on delicious food since they're the closest hall to Lincoln Dining.

 One of Doralynn's hopes for this year is that her residents not only have a sense of belonging with the community they are living in but also at Washburn in general, whether it be as part of the Biology Club, Choir, CAB, International Club, or Greek Life she hopes they find their group of people.
 Doralynn's been involved in over 10 different organizations on campus, has earned a WTE (Washburn Transformation Experience) in community service, spent seven-weeks in East Asia, and is going on a medical mission trip to Hait this Aprili!
-But don't be fooled, Doralynn still likes to spend some of her downtime watching Grey's Anatomy on Netflix, singing, crafting, coloring, playing volleyball or badmington (even though she says she's really bad at both), and random trips to Target.
+But don't be fooled, Doralynn still likes to spend some of her downtime watching Grey's Anatomy on Netflix, singing, crafting, coloring, playing volleyball or badminton (even though she says she's really bad at both), and random trips to Target.

 "Do not be afraid to ask questions!
 Never think that your question is dumb.
 If you have a question, then most likely someone else has that same question too."

-Student development is something MIchaela values and by recognizing the unique way housing can impact a student's life it's no suprise she became an RA.
+Student development is something Michaela values and by recognizing the unique way housing can impact a student's life it's no surprise she became an RA.
 Michaela hopes that by engaging with her residents in school and social activities she's able to help them succeed at Washburn; in fact, Michaela plans to do hall outings to help her residents explore campus.
 You may recognize Michaela because she's also a SOC (Summer Orientation Counselor) but during the academic year you can find her working as the co-President of Bod Squad and spending quality time with her sorority sisters.
-Like most college students, MIchaela likes a good Netflix binge, swimming, and playing with puppies.
+Like most college students, Michaela likes a good Netflix binge, swimming, and playing with puppies.

 Here's Michaela's advice for incoming residents: